FourthState/plasma-mvp-rootchain/docs/plasmaMVPFunctions.md

 Query the total funds of the plasma chain

 <br />

 ```solidity
 function txQueueLength() returns (uint256 length)
 ```
-Getter for length of the transaction exit queue
+Getter for the length of the transaction exit queue

 <br />

 ```solidity
 function depositQueueLength() returns (uint256 length)
 ```
-Getter for length of the deposit exit queue
+Getter for the length of the deposit exit queue